Running the node

 subcommand to automatically detect RPC URL fromngrok-wrapper

-that you have already launched before.$ humanode-peer --name "$NAME" --validator --chain chainspec.json \--rpc-url-ngrok-detect --rpc-cors all - You can manually specify RPC URL from
+that you have already launched before.$ humanode-peer --name "$NAME" --validator --chain chainspec.json \ --rpc-url-ngrok-detect --rpc-cors all

 ngrok-wrapper

-output console.$ humanode-peer --name "$NAME" --validator --chain chainspec.json \--rpc-url "$RPC_URL" --rpc-cors all
+output console.$ humanode-peer --name "$NAME" --validator --chain chainspec.json \ --rpc-url "$RPC_URL" --rpc-cors all

 Where: